schackartk/t-junction_model_replication/src/formatters/README.md

-# Project Utilities
+# Formatters

-This directory contains utilities used in this project that are not directly related to modeling T-junction droplet/bubble formation.
+This directory contains a shell script and Python module, both of which are used for formatting outputs to the terminal.

 ```sh
 .